 So you know the benefits that measuring customer satisfaction can add to your business, but how do you do it?
 And where do you start?
 We’ve got a step-by-step guide for you to follow, with a few essential tips to get you up and running quickly.

-Measuring customer satisfaction:
+Measuring customer satisfaction: step-by-step

 1. Map out the steps in the customer journey – think about the different touchpoints your customers will interact with throughout their journey.

 4. Design your feedback mechanism – how are you going to collect this feedback from customers?
-You can collect feedback from a whole host of different channels – in fact CustomerXM gives you a total of 27 channels and 128 different data sources from which to listen to your customers!
-Here’s a few things to consider as you design your customer feedback mechanism:
+Will you survey customers after all touchpoints?
+Where are you already collecting unsolicited feedback?
+You can collect feedback from a whole host of different channels – in fact CustomerXM® gives you a total of 27 channels and 128 different data sources from which to listen to your customers!

 - Make sure you put the customer satisfaction (CSAT) question at the top.